AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Salem

-**Attack**: Unstoppable
+**Attack**: Unstoppable when igniting

 **Defense**: Basic when up to 2 players are doused

 The Arsonist can douse players with gasoline.
 After dousing, the Arsonist can choose to ignite all doused players which kills all doused players at once.
 Doused players have an orange Ξ next to their names.
 Upon igniting, the Arsonist may cremate the body, leaving behind unreportable ash that is visible to all players.
 The Arsonist has basic defense when they have at most 2 players doused.
-When trying to ignite players, if they are doused by a Cryomaniac, the douse is removed for both and the target is spared.
+When trying to ignite players, if they are doused by a Cryomaniac, the douse is removed for both and the target is spared from death.

 **Game Options**